gdi3d/beautiful-jekyll/_posts/2021-05-09-using-microservices-experience.md

 >
 > source: [https://microservices.io/](https://microservices.io/)

 I was very happy with having my multiple repos, big docker-compose.yml files, multiples databases, stitching everything together, and watch my software work, or kind of.
-But that excitement went away when I actually had to keep everything working and updating things.
+But that excitement went away when I had to keep everything working and updating things.

+# When reality kicks in 😕

-Now I've come to the conclusion that microservices are not a good idea when you have a team of ten or fewer people and more than three or four microservices.
+Now, after 6 years of experience, I've concluded that **microservices are not a good idea when you have a team of ten or fewer people and more than three or four microservices**.

-It's a good idea for a team of three or four people that only handles one or two microservices.

-Otherwise, your development cycle will suffer and things will become tedious and more time expensive.
-Instead, I'd go with the traditional monolithic architecture, but making sure that your design will allow you to switch to microservices easily.
+In that scenario, your development cycle will suffer and things will become tedious and more time expensive.

+The main issue is not the microservices architecture itself, but rather the number of tools, knowledge, and preparation that the team needs have to be able to work properly.

-In my experience, the team that I lead experienced:
+In my experience, the team that I lead experienced the following issues when dealing with microservices:

 - Upgrading frameworks versions was hard because we had to do it for every microservice, build, and deploy.
 - We had a few libraries that were common for all microservices.
 Every time we discovered a bug or decided to change something, we had to apply that change to every microservice.